aimms/documentation/datalink/datamap.rst

 1. DataLink will see the non zero positive value for :token:`dl::xd` and concludes that :token:`P_NutrientValue` is **NOT** a normal single column parameter.
 2. DataLink looks at the index domain of parameter :token:`P_NutrientValue` and sees that it has :token:`f` and :token:`n` as index domain.
-3. DataLink looks at all sets defined for table *"TableName"* and finds only set :token:`S_FoodType` with index :token:`f`.
+3. DataLink looks at all sets defined for table *"TableName"* and finds only set :token:`S_FoodTypes` with index :token:`f`.
 4. DataLink understands that the columns correspond to elements from the set with :token:`n` as index.

 This procedure will only work if the parameter have an index in the index domain that is not mapped to a column in the data map.
 The location of this index can be anywhere.
 So if :token:`C` is the column index we could have a parameter :token:`P(i,j,C)`, or :token:`P(i,C,j)`, or :token:`P(C,i,j)`.